greenplum-db/gpdb-archive/gpdb-doc/markdown/install_guide/prep_os.html.md

     # echo deadline > /sys/block/sbd/queue/scheduler
     ```

-    **Note:** Using the `echo` command to set the disk I/O scheduler policy is not persistent, therefore you must ensure the command is run whenever the system reboots.
+    **Note:** Using the `echo` command to set the disk I/O scheduler policy is not persistent; you must ensure that you run the command whenever the system reboots.
 How to run the command will vary based on your system.

-    One method to set the I/O scheduler policy at boot time is with the `elevator` kernel parameter.
-Add the parameter `elevator=deadline` to the kernel command in the file `/boot/grub/grub.conf`, the GRUB boot loader configuration file.
-This is an example kernel command from a `grub.conf` file on RHEL 6.x or CentOS 6.x.
-The command is on multiple lines for readability.

-    ```
-    kernel /vmlinuz-2.6.18-274.3.1.el5 ro root=LABEL=/
-                     elevator=deadline crashkernel=128M@16M  quiet console=tty1
-                     console=ttyS1,115200 panic=30 transparent_hugepage=never
-                     initrd /initrd-2.6.18-274.3.1.el5.img
-    ```

     To specify the I/O scheduler at boot time on systems that use `grub2` such as RHEL 7.x or CentOS 7.x, use the system utility `grubby`.
-This command adds the parameter when run as root.
+This command adds the parameter when run as `root`:

     ```
     # grubby --update-kernel=ALL --args="elevator=deadline"